Mohana-Pri0/IT-and-Cybersecurity-Portfolio/Home-Lab/Linux-User-Administration-Lab/README.md

 Through this exercise, I practised creating, verifying, securing and removing user accounts using Linux command-line tools while developing foundational system administration and access management skills.

 ---
+## Why this matters in IT Support

+User account administration is a common IT support task.
+Understanding how accounts are created, verified, locked, unlocked and removed helps support technicians troubleshoot access issues and understand the user lifecycle from provisioning through deprovisioning.

+---
 ## Next Steps

 Future labs will include: